-In fact, although the legal framework has not been adjusted yet, there have already been some interesting experiments combining all these features.
-I refer here to one of them, Europeana, the leading EU project.
-Europeana is the European Digital Library, which is meant to function as a multilingual common access point to Europe's distributed cultural heritage.46 Europeana47 was launched in November 2008 and allows Internet users to search and gain direct access to digitized books, maps, paintings, newspapers, film fragments and photographs from Europe's cultural institutions.
-Presently some 30 million objects from more than 2,300 institutions from 36 countries are available on Europeana with numbers constantly rising.48 The content is socially connected in various sites and platforms, and also available through an iPad app.
-It is also downloadable and malleable under different copyright licensing regimes (such as the creative commons licences49).
-All metadata published by Europeana is available free of restrictions under the creative commons zero public domain dedication,50 although the mentioning of attribution is recommended.51 In this sense, Europeana not only aggregates incredible amounts of content but builds an open, trusted source of cultural heritage, which is also meant to engage users in new ways of participating in their cultural heritage, and to facilitate knowledge transfer, innovation and advocacy in the cultural heritage sector.
+In fact, although the legal framework has not been adjusted yet, there have been already some interesting experiments combining all these features.
+I refer here to one of them, Europeana, as the leading European Union (EU) project.
+Europeana is the European Digital Library, which is meant to function as a multilingual common access point to Europe's distributed cultural heritage.
+46 Europeana 47 was launched in November 2008 and allows Internet users to search and gain direct access to digitized books, maps, paintings, newspapers, film fragments, and photographs from Europe's cultural institutions.
+Presently some 30 million objects from more than 2300 institutions from 36 countries are available on Europeana with numbers constantly increasing.
+The content is socially connected in various sites and platforms and also available through an iPad app.
+It is also downloadable and malleable under different copyright licensing regimes (such as the creative commons licenses).
+All metadata (i.e., data about data) published by Europeana is available free of restrictions under the creative commons zero public domain dedication, although the mentioning of attribution is recommended.
+In this sense, Europeana not only aggregates incredible amounts of content but builds an open, trusted source of cultural heritage, which is also meant to engage users in new ways of participating in their cultural heritage, and to facilitate knowledge transfer, innovation, and advocacy in the cultural heritage sector.

-Across the Atlantic, the Digital Public Library of America (DPLA)52 and the Digital Library of the Smithsonian53 are two analogous endeavours.
+Across the Atlantic, the Digital Public Library of America (DPLA) and the Digital Library of the Smithsonian are two analogous endeavors.
 Similarly to Europeana, the DPLA is a collaborative platform that enables new and transformative uses of America's digitized cultural heritage.
-It offers its application programming interface (API) and open data to software developers, researchers and others, who can create novel environments for learning, tools for discovery, and engaging apps.54
+It offers its application programming interface (API) and open data to software developers, researchers, and others, who can create novel environments for learning, tools for discovery, and engaging apps.

-The above-mentioned initiatives, which are only a few of the various, public and private, digital library projects, point to the amazing opportunities of digital technologies and are cause for optimism about both cultural preservation and making cultural heritage a living, essential part of contemporary cultural processes.
-The possibilities of interfacing analogue and digital, connecting and managing metadata, 55 as well as engaging the communities are truly unprecedented, although they do come with a host of problems and intricacies.56
+These initiatives, which are only a few of the various, public and private, digital library projects, point to the amazing opportunities of digital technologies and are a cause for optimism about both cultural preservation and making cultural heritage a living, essential part of contemporary cultural processes.
+The possibilities of interfacing analog and digital, connecting and managing metadata, as well as engaging the communities are truly unprecedented, although they do come with a host of problems and intricacies.